Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/read-and-write.rst

     # Read with a partition column
     df = daft.read_sql("SELECT * FROM my_table", partition_col="date", uri)

-To learn more, consult the API documentation on :func:`daft.read_sql`.
+To learn more, consult the :doc:`SQL User Guide <../integrations/sql>` or the API documentation on :func:`daft.read_sql`.

 Writing Data
 ------------